 About Chincoteague, VA

 The native Indians called our Island Gingo-teague, which means “beautiful land across the water.”
 Chincoteague Island is 7 miles long and approximately 1½ miles wide, and is Virginia’s only resort island.
 Historically, Chincoteague has been a fishing village, widely known for the salty taste of the oysters from nearby bays.
-Commercial fishing boats still off-load their catch on Chincoteague and the freshest of seafood is thus available at many local restaurants.
+Commercial fishing boats still off-load their catch on Chincoteague Island.

 What’s To Do On Chincoteague Island

 There is much to do and see on the islands of Chincoteague and nearby Assateague.
 Walking, bicycling, kayaking and canoeing are favorite activities.
 For a faster pace, jet-skis and motorboats are available and young people will enjoy playing miniature golf or bouncing in the bumper boats.
 Knowledgeable captains will take you out on a nature cruise, and fishing boats are available for charter.
-After a day in the Refuge, on the beach, or on the water, one can browse for antiques and gifts or enjoy a meal at one of Chincoteague Island’s fine restaurants.
+After a day in the Refuge, on the beach, or on the water, one can browse for antiques and gifts or enjoy a meal at the Channel Bass Inn Restaurant.

 About Assateague Island

-Nearby Assateague Island provides a natural backdrop for your stay on Chincoteague.
-It is only two miles away from the center of Chincoteague Island, so take your car or borrow bikes from the Channel Bass Inn and cycle over to visit the Chincoteague National Wildlife Refuge.
+Nearby Assateague Island, only two miles away from the center of Chincoteague Island, provides a natural backdrop for your stay.
+Take your car or borrow bikes from the Channel Bass Inn and cycle over to visit the Chincoteague National Wildlife Refuge.
 The Refuge, a favorite destination for birders, includes sandy dunes, marshlands and wooded areas.
 Trails for walking, bicycling, and driving give excellent access to the area.
-Don’t forget to take your binoculars and bird book to observe the many varieties of birds and other wildlife.
+Remember your binoculars and bird book to observe the many varieties of birds and other wildlife.
 You’ll also see the wild ponies made famous by Marguerite Henry’s children’s classic Misty of Chincoteague, which still roam contentedly on Assateague Island.